microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ### Step 4: Testing the MCP server

 You are now ready to test the MCP server on your local environment.
 For the sake of simplicity, you can use the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).
-Start a terminal window and run the following command:
+Start a new terminal window in Visual Studio Code and run the following command:

 ```
 npx @modelcontextprotocol/inspector